Feyerabend/vm/ps/APPLE.md

 ### Differences in API Usage

-- **Level of Abstraction**: Metal provides a lower-level API with more explicit control over rendering operations and resource management, while Core Graphics offers a higher-level, more abstracted API focused on ease of use for 2D graphics and PDF rendering.
+- **Level of abstraction**: Metal provides a lower-level API with more explicit control over rendering operations and resource management, while Core Graphics offers a higher-level, more abstracted API focused on ease of use for 2D graphics and PDF rendering.
-- **Performance and Use Cases**: Metal is designed for high-performance, real-time applications requiring direct GPU access.
+- **Performance and use cases**: Metal is designed for high-performance, real-time applications requiring direct GPU access.
 In contrast, Core Graphics is tailored for applications involving vector graphics and document rendering, where ease of use and integration with the system’s UI framework are more important.
-- **Resource Management**: Metal requires explicit management of GPU resources, synchronization, and command encoding, whereas Core Graphics handles many of these aspects automatically, providing a simpler but less flexible drawing model.
+- **Resource management**: Metal requires explicit management of GPU resources, synchronization, and command encoding, whereas Core Graphics handles many of these aspects automatically, providing a simpler but less flexible drawing model.